charisearter/React-Testing-TV-Show/README.md

 - Look up the `TVMaze` API.
 Add a dropdown with the titles of some other popular shows.
 Add the user sequence of choosing a different show to fetch data for different shows.

 - Add React Router, and add the functionality to click an episode and navigate to an episode page.

+//Not sure what the last error is with the fetchShow at the moment.
+I have to ask someone, this is the only time I got the error in this project.
+Never got it the first time I did the complete project.
+Maybe there was a change.
+I will do an update video on it later on when I figure it out.